Colombia presidential candidates seek alliances for runoff

 Both men immediately began seeking alliances and wooing supporters of the three candidates knocked out of the race on Sunday.
 All three were in consultations with their parties to determine who they will back.

-Zuluaga spoke with third-placed candidate Marta Lucia Ramirez, who is also sceptical of the peace talks and could throw her support behind him.
+Zuluaga met on Monday with third-placed candidate Marta Lucia Ramirez, who is also skeptical of the peace talks and could throw her support behind him.
+She won 15.5 percent of the vote on Sunday, and Zuluaga described their meeting as "very positive".

-"I have great hope that she will join me and form a team that will allow us to reach the presidency," Zuluaga said of Ramirez, who won 15.5 percent of the vote on Sunday.

 Clara Lopez and Enrique Penalosa, who came in third and fourth with a combined 23.5 percent of the vote, support negotiations with the FARC and so may be more inclined to side with the president.
 Seeking their support, Santos said all three of the losing candidates had made "important proposals" that could be made "reality together" over the next four years.